lauritzh/md-report-generator/content/technical-details.md

 {findings_list}

-### Fixed Findings

-The following findings have been addressed and are listed for completeness.
-They are excluded from statistics and charts above.
+The following findings were identified and already addressed during the pentest period.
+They are listed for completeness and are excluded from the statistics and charts above, as they do not require further action but are documented here for transparency.

 {fixed_findings_list}